Do Fence Post Spikes [Or Anchors] Work?

 Concrete-In Post Spikes

 Concrete-in post spikes are used on the soil where drive-in fence post spikes are unsuitable.
 The "shoe" is set into an 18-inch cube of concrete for the base plate to sit evenly.
-You have to make sure though that its spirit is leveled before you allow the concrete to cure.
+You must ensure that the spirit is leveled before allowing the concrete to cure.

 Check out this product on Amazon.